Like a coronation, royal weddings stir the senses and stoke the imagination. Below, a list of major royal weddings throughout the generations:

 The wedding that went down in fairytale history was that of Lady Diana Spencer and HRH Prince Charles.
 Their engagement was announced on February 24th, 1981.
 Surrounded by the press within the Buckingham Palace gardens, Diana showed off her enormous sapphire engagement ring, surrounded by fourteen smaller diamonds.
 Just a few months later on July 29th, Lady Diana became HRH The Princess of Wales at St. Paul’s Cathedral.

 Diana’s gown was ivory silk, created by British husband and wife designers David and Elizabeth Emanuel.
 It was created to look like the consummate fairytale gown in a pouffy, “meringue” style.
-Diana wore the Spencer family tiara atop her golden hair.
+Diana wore the Spencer family tiara.

 The young girl’s nerves were apparent as she recited her husband’s names in the wrong order.
 Instead of calling him “Charles Philip Arthur George”, she accidentally said “Philip Charles Arthur George”.
 Prince Andrew quipped, “She’s just married my father!”